Bacococc/Bacococc/README.md

 # About Me 👩‍💻

-I am a **Computer Information Systems student** with growing interset in **front-end**. <!-- Through various projects and learning experiences, I’ve had the opportunity to explore technologies like **React.js**, **Node.js**, and **MySQL**. --> While I am still in the process of developing my technical skills, I enjoy experimenting with new technologies and learning through hands-on projects.
+I am a **Computer Information Systems student** with growing interset in **front-end**.
+While I am still in the process of developing my technical skills, I enjoy experimenting with new technologies and learning through hands-on projects.

 I am **passionate about learning new technologies** and tackling **real-world challenges**.
-I am eager to continue growing as a developer and exploring real-world challenges.
+I am eager to continue growing as a developer

 ## Global Experience 🌏